Continuous positive airway pressure (CPAP)

 • Continuous positive airway pressure (CPAP) is a safe and effective treatment for obstructive sleep apnoea.

-• A CPAP machine holds your airway open by gently blowing air into your breathing passages at a set pressure.
+• A CPAP machine holds your airway open by gently applying air pressure to your breathing passages at a set level, preventing them from collapsing during breathing.

 • Treating obstructive sleep apnoea leads to better quality sleep.

-• This can improve how well you function in the day.
+• This can improve how well you function in the day and reduce sleepiness and the risk of some long-term health conditions.

 Man using CPAP mask while asleep in bed